m3y54m/FPGA-ASIC-Roadmap/README.md

 ## Contribution

-If you are an expert or experienced individual in the field of FPGA and ASIC design, I kindly request your comments and suggestions on this roadmap.
+If you are an expert or experienced individual in the field of FPGA and ASIC design, I kindly request for comments and suggestions on this roadmap.

 **What topics should be included in the FPGA / ASIC design roadmap?**